1. Photo © Michael Garnett, taken from the Time Out London Flickr group

 What is it?

-Many a tourist and local alike know the iconic façade of Buckingham Palace, standing grandly at the end of The Mall.
-But it was only in 1913 that this epic addition was made, by King George V and Queen Mary.
-Before that, in 1633, the palace wasn’t even royal – it belonged to Lord Goring, who was forced to hand over ownership to the Royal Family (under King George III) due to a flaw in his contract.
+Also, did you know that London’s fanciest residence hasn’t always had the iconic façade that most Londoners and tourists will be familiar with today?
+In fact, up until 1633, the palace wasn’t even royal – it belonged to Lord Goring, who was forced to hand over ownership to the Royal Family (under King George III) due to a flaw in his contract.
 Whoops!
+The frontage of the grand structure at the end of the Mall that we see in 2026 then wasn’t added until 1913.

-Still, if it weren’t for Lord Goring’s poor knowledge of residential law in seventeenth-century Britain, who knows where the King and co would reside.
+Still, if it weren’t for Lord Goring’s poor knowledge of residential law in seventeenth-century Britain, who knows where the Mountbatten-Windsors would be shacked-up.
 And as for greeting great hordes of onlookers from that renowned balcony, they have Queen Victoria to thank for that.
 She requested a large balcony from which she could send off and welcome back her troops.
 To this day, this is where the Monarch and Royal Family appear for a wave on big occasions.

 However, it’s not just major events that’ll see the Royal Family at work here.
-Buckingham Palace is the genuine HQ for the Monarchy and meetings take place daily here, as well as ceremonial occasions with international heads of state.
-Plus, the Queen and the Duke of Edinburgh actually live here, but they’re on a very private side of the Palace, so don’t count on a chance encounter
+Buckingham Palace is the genuine head office for the Monarchy and meetings take place daily here, as well as ceremonial occasions with international heads of state.

 Why go?